wiedehopf/airspy-conf/README.md

 ---
 ## Other feeders:

-While dump1090-fa needs to be installed for this script and configuration to work, you don't have to install piaware.
+While dump1090-fa can be used for this script and configuration to work, you don't have to install piaware.
 It should work fine with all the common feeders (fr24, planefinder, ...).
 Just point them to port 30005 (beast protocol).